 Melody manages administration and grants for the Center for Media Engagement.
 Previously, she worked with procurement and budgets in Undergraduate Education in the College of Natural Sciences at the University of Texas at Austin, managed programming and business affairs for a local Austin house museum, and interned in digital education programming at the British Museum in London, England.
 Melody received her B.A. from Texas State University at San Marcos and M. Liberal Arts in Humanities from St. Edwards University in Austin, Texas.

-Alex Curry (MA, Brigham Young University) is a doctoral student in communication studies and an assistant instructor at the University of Texas at Austin.
-His research interests include political communication and civic engagement, and he is particularly interested in how politicians use their own personal involvement with sports as a way to connect with voters.
+Alex Curry (PhD, University of Texas at Austin) is a postdoctoral fellow at the Center for Media Engagement.
+His research interests include political communication and civic engagement, and he is particularly interested in how sports tie people to their community and to each other.
 From 2005 to 2010, he served as a writer for Governor Arnold Schwarzenegger.
-When he’s not studying, Alex enjoys hiking with his wife and four children.
+When he’s not working, Alex enjoys spending time in the outdoors with his wife and kids.

 Alexis Alizor (MA, University of California Davis) received her master’s in Sociology with an emphasis in virtual methodologies, gender, and identity.
 Particularly, her graduate research project focused on using virtual ethnography to understand how gender race and identity play out in online communities.
 She is also interested in civic and community engagement in online spaces.
 Prior to working with the Center for Media Engagement, she worked as an assistant instructor at the University of California Davis and as a market research associate.